 There may be language, literacy and numeracy barriers for families.
 How might you recognise if this is an issue and what might you be able to do to help?
 For example, do you need an interpreter?
 Could you help families to fill out any paperwork, rather than expecting them to do it alone?
-The Menzies website offers information and resources for families that may be useful.
+The Menzies website offers information and resources for families that may be useful - refer to 'Additional resources' at the end of this resource.

 It's well known that the NDIS system places huge stress on families.
 This stress will in turn impact the child.
 What support could you provide to families (including extended family) to reduce NDIS system pressures?
 Can you provide advice to help them navigate the system or link them to people or advocates who can?